AbbinavSK/ComputerVision_Projects/README.md

 # Computer Vision Projects

-This repository is created with the intent to learn and document my projects in Computer Vision. (in progress ...)
+This repository was created with the intent to document my projects in "Computer Vision".
+This repo will include Object detection, Object recognition, Image generation and many more....

+Currently working on:

+*   Face detection and Face recognition